 Don’t have time right now?
 Save it for later!

-the problem with motivational quotes
+The problem with motivational quotes

 1. They Don’t Recognize Different Personality Types